HOPSE: Scalable Higher-Order Positional and Structural Encoder for Combinatorial Representations: HOPSE: Higher-Order Positional and Structural Encoder

-{ \paragraph{Aggregate positional and structural encodings across neighborhoods.} The function $\psi_k(\cdot)$ groups encodings of cells with the same target rank $r$ to produce a embedding that characterizes each cell and for each $k \in \{1, \dots, K\}$ (see \cref{fig:pipeline}\textbf{C}).
+\paragraph{Aggregate encodings across neighborhoods.} The proposed neighborhood aggregation mechanism $\psi_k(\cdot)$ operates by grouping the encodings of cells with the same target rank $r$ to produce a unique embedding for each cell and each $k \in \{1, \dots, K\}$ (see \cref{fig:pipeline}\textbf{C}).
 The embeddings for cells of rank $r$ are computed as:

 where $\mathbf{X}_{r, k} \in \R^{N_{r} \times D_{k'}}$, with $N_{r}$ denoting the number of $r$-cells and $D_{k'}$ representing the output feature dimension for attribute $k$.
-The functions $\psi_k(\cdot)$ can also be interpreted as rank-level aggregators, where the aggregation operation can be any standard reduction method over a multiset \footnote{Common choices include concatenation, sum, average, or even learnable transformations such as MLPs.}.
-The main advantage of using non-learnable aggregation functions for $\psi_k$ is to precompute the embeddings $\mathbf{X}_{r, k}$ during dataset preprocessing.
+The functions $\psi_k(\cdot)$ can also be interpreted as rank-level aggregators, where the aggregation operation can be any standard reduction method.
+Common choices include concatenation, sum, average, or even learnable transformations such as MLPs.
+The main advantage of using non-learnable aggregation functions for $\psi_k$ is that the embeddings $\mathbf{X}_{r, k}$ can be precomputed during dataset preprocessing, since they do not require learning.